autogluon/autogluon/docs/tutorials/timeseries/forecasting-quickstart.md

 ```

 ## Forecasting problem formulation
-Models in `autogluon.timeseries` forecast the value of each time series _multiple steps_ into the future.
+Models in `autogluon.timeseries` provide _probabilistic_ forecasts of time series _multiple steps_ into the future.
-We choose the prediction length (also known as forecast horizon) depending on our task.
+We choose the number of these steps---the _prediction length_ (also known as the _forecast horizon_) depending on our task.
 For example, our dataset contains time series measured at hourly _frequency_, so we set `prediction_length = 48` to train models that forecast 48 hours into the future.

-Moreover, models in `autogluon.timeseries` provide a _probabilistic_ forecast.
-That is, in addition to predicting the _mean_ (expected value) of the time series in the future, they also provide the _quantiles_ of the forecast distribution.
+Moreover, forecasts are probabilistic: in addition to predicting the _mean_ (expected value) of the time series in the future, models also provide the _quantiles_ of the forecast distribution.

-We will split our dataset into a training set (used to train & tune models) and a test set (used to evaluate the final performance).
+In order to report realistic results for how AutoGluon will perform on unseen data; we will split our dataset into a training set, used to train & tune models, and a test set used to evaluate the final performance.
-In forecasting, this is usually done by hiding the last `prediction_length` steps of each time series during training, and only using these last steps to evaluate the forecast quality (also known as an "out of time validation").
+In forecasting, this is usually done by hiding the last `prediction_length` steps of each time series during training, and only using these last steps to evaluate the forecast quality (also known as "out of time validation").
 We perform this split using the `slice_by_timestep` method of `TimeSeriesDataFrame`.
 ```{.python .input}
 prediction_length = 48